localvoid/routekit/README.md

 #### JSEmitter

-JSEmitter produces compact trees that can be used by resolvers that are working in browser environments.
+JSEmitter generates compact trees in "browser" mode and fast trees in "server" mode.
+It also supports emitting types for TypeScript.

 ```ts
 interface JSEmitterOptions {